 - Students can also take other college classes not offered at New Haven High School and earn additional credits towards a future degree.

 - Students that are in the Early College of Macomb program will be able to walk with their class at graduation but will not receive the diploma until completion of their 5th year.

 For more information on how to apply for Early College check out Macomb Community College - Early College Information any additional questions please contact Mr. Scott Verellen at firstname.lastname@example.org or at 586-749-5104.

-If a student completes 80 hours of community service they will receive an Honor Cord at graduation.
+Students who complete 80+ hours of community service will receive an Honor Cord at graduation.

-If a student completes 100+ hours of community service they will receive a Presidential Award & Honor Cord.
+Students who complete 100+ hours of community service will receive the Presidential Award and Honor Cord.